-Bulletin and Academic Calendar About the Bulletin
+School of Dentistry Bulletin Bulletin and Academic Calendar About the Bulletin

-The 2020-2021 Dentistry Bulletin is applicable to DMD students who enroll at the University beginning Summer 2020 through Spring 2021.
+The 2021-2022 Dentistry Bulletin is applicable to DMD students who enroll at the University beginning Summer 2021 through Spring 2022.

-The Dentistry Bulletin is the official listing of the rules and policies governing the DMD professional dental education at the University of Louisville.
+The Dentistry Bulletin is the compilation of the rules, requirements and policies governing the DMD professional dental education at the University of Louisville.
 While every effort has been made to make the bulletin accurate as of the date of publication, the University of Louisville reserves the right to change programs of study, academic policies, academic requirements, fees, course information, procedures for the confirmation of degrees, or the announced academic calendar and related deadlines without prior notice.
-The provisions of this publication do not constitute an express or implied contract between the University of Louisville and any member of the student body, faculty, or general public.
+This publication is not a contract between the University of Louisville and any member of the student body, faculty, or general public.

 The University of Louisville is an equal-opportunity institution and does not discriminate against persons because of race, religion, sex, age, handicap, color, citizenship or national origin.
-If responses from the unit staff are unsatisfactory, inquiries or complaints about discrimination including sexual harassment or handicap access can be made to Employee Relations and Compliance (https://louisville.edu/hr/employeerelations/) by calling (502) 852-6538.
+If responses from the unit staff are unsatisfactory, inquiries or complaints about discrimination including sexual harassment or handicap access can be made to Employee Relations and Compliance (https://louisville.edu/hr/ employeerelations/) by calling (502) 852-6538.